San Sebastián Fault

-The Morón Fault System or Morón Fault Zone (Falla Morón) is a complex of geological faults located in northern Venezuela and the adjacent Caribbean Sea.
-The fault system is of right-lateral strike-slip.
-The fault forms part of the diffuse boundary between the Caribbean and South American tectonic plates.
+The San Sebastián Fault (Falla de San Sebastián) or Morón Fault Zone is a west–east trending geological fault located mostly just offshore northern Venezuela in the adjacent Caribbean Sea.
+The fault's sense of displacement is right-lateral strike-slip.
+The fault forms part of the diffuse boundary between the Caribbean and South American tectonic plates, linking the Boconó Fault to the west and the El Pilar Fault System to the east.
 The existence of this fault was hypothesized as early as 1888.